PerfAI-Inc/PerfAI-Action/README.md

   with:

     apiSpecURL: 'https://petstore.swagger.io/v2/swagger.yaml'
-    This is a sample URL pointing to the location where the API specification document (e.g., in OpenAPI or Swagger format) can be found.
+    (Required) This is a sample URL pointing to the location where the API specification document (e.g., in OpenAPI or Swagger format) can be found.

     apiBasePath: 'https://petstore.swagger.io/v2'
-    This represents the base path of an API, indicating that all endpoints related to product operations would be appended to this base path.
+    (Optional) This represents the base path of an API, indicating that all endpoints related to product operations would be appended to this base path.

     authUrl: 'https://api.petstore.io/auth/credentials'
-    This is an example URL for the authentication service, where users are redirected to log in and obtain authentication credentials.
+    (Recommended/Required) This is an example URL for the authentication service, where users are redirected to log in and obtain authentication credentials.

     authBody: '{"login":"your-username","password":"your-password"}'
-    This is a sample JSON object representing the body of an authentication request.
+    (Recommended/Required) This is a sample JSON object representing the body of an authentication request.
     It contains the username and password of the user attempting to authenticate.

     authHeaders: 'Authorization: Basic <Base64EncodedCredentials>'
+    (Not-Recommended)
     Sample headers
     Bearer token "Authorization: Bearer <AccessToken>"
     API Key "Authorization: APIKey <APIKey>"